rafamestre/NMTT-nanomicromotor-tracking-tool/README.md

 ### Global variables

-There are several variables that need to be manually adjusted by the user.
+There are several variables that need to be manually adjusted by the user in the first section of the code, "Parameter definition".

+The following are display options that affect only the tracking video being saved.
+They are flags to indicate whether certain things appear or not in the screen.

 Variable name             |  Explanation    | Default value :-------------------------:|:-------------------------: | :--------: